AlexMcDermott/alexmcdermott/resume.typ

 ]

 == Professional Summary
-Experienced Full Stack Software Engineer with a strong background in TypeScript, React, React Native, and Node.
-Always had a true passion for software development, starting at a young age with hobby projects, and putting myself through university while also working has allowed me to graduate with multiple years of industry experience.
-Have a demonstrated ability working in a collaborative team producing high quality deliverables in fast-paced environments.
-Always excited to continue learning and improving my skills.
-Looking for a role where I can continue applying myself and growing as an engineer
+Full Stack Software Engineer with a robust background in TypeScript, React, React Native, and Node.
+Started software development at a young age, leading to multiple years of industry experience upon graduation.
+Proven ability to deliver high-quality work in fast-paced, collaborative environments.
+Passionate about continuous learning and skill improvement.
+Seeking a role to further apply and enhance my engineering skills.

 == Technical Skills
 - *Languages & Frameworks*: TypeScript | React | React Native | NextJS | HTML | CSS\